Massage vs. Fascia Release | Nervous System Reset

 • Reduce cortisol, the body’s primary stress hormone

 For many people, massage feels like a reset button.
-You leave the table feeling lighter, looser, and more at ease.
-But here’s the catch: within days — sometimes even hours — that same tension or pain can return.
+But here’s the catch: within days, sometimes even hours, that same tension or pain can return, because it doesn’t always address the deeper structural and neurological patterns held in your fascia.

-Fascia is a continuous web of connective tissue that surrounds and interlinks muscles, bones, nerves, and organs.
+Your body’s fascia is a continuous web of connective tissue that surrounds and interlinks muscles, bones, nerves, and organs.
 Instead of working on isolated muscles, fascia release works with this interconnected web to:

 • Restore tissue glide between layers that have become “stuck”